 This year, it seems like body shaming is something that cannot be escaped; it has come from every source imaginable, even presidential debates.
-At the same time, however, the fashion industry has been taking steps to combat all of this negativity by creating countless body positive campaigns.
+However, the fashion industry has been taking steps to combat all of this negativity by creating body positive campaigns.
 From JCPenney’s #HereIAm to Lane Bryant’s empowering campaigns, brands are slowly trying to change the way they look at women’s’ bodies.
-Even Fashion Week has seen a change this year, with a number of brands introducing a more diverse line-up of women.
+Even Fashion Week saw a change this year, with a number of brands introducing a more diverse line-up of women.

 Donald Trump is a divisive character.
 There are loads of people who love him and what he says, but there are just as many who hate him and disagree completely with his beliefs and policies.
-But, there’s one thing in particular that most of his opponents dislike, and that is his tendency to make fun of people, in particular fat shaming.
+But, there’s one thing in particular that most of his opponents dislike, and that is his tendency to make fun of people, in particular, body shaming.

 This year has led to a massive growth in the body positivity movement.
 Every week, there seems to be new additions to the movement, encouraging people to stop the cycle of body shaming.
 The most recent campaign is called the All Woman Project, which was created by British model Charli Howard and body positive model and blogger Clémentine Desseaux who were tired of the laack of diversity in models featured in advertisements, magazines, and fashion shows.

 Body shaming has become more prevalent in our society.
 Not long ago, Playboy Playmate posted a photo on Snapchat of a naked elderly woman at the gym and made fun of her body.
 The playmate was fired from her job and will face criminal charges as well.
 Now, Children are also not immune to this horrible act.